kemckinnmsft/HOL3000/instructions.md

 	+++@lab.CloudCredential(17).Password+++
 1. [] Next, click the **T** to **type the commands below** in the PowerShell window.

-	> ![ALERT] Press Enter only after you see **-CustomKeyIdentifier "AIPClient"**.
+	> [!ALERT] Press Enter only after you see **-CustomKeyIdentifier "AIPClient"**.

-	> ![NOTE] This will create a new Web App Registration and Service Principal in Azure AD.
+	> [!NOTE] This will create a new Web App Registration and Service Principal in Azure AD.

    ```
    New-AzureADApplication -DisplayName AIPOnBehalfOf -ReplyUrls http://localhost